China–Myanmar relations: Mid-20th century relations

 With the symbol of exchange visit between two Premiers, Zhou Enlai and U Nu, in 1954, China-Burma relations began to boom.
+U Nu assured Mao Zedong and Zhou Enlai that Burma pursued an independent foreign policy and was not aligned with the United States.
+He emphasized that Burma did not host American military bases and had actively supported China's admission to the United Nations.
 China and Burma signed a treaty of friendship and mutual non-aggression and promulgated a Joint Declaration on 29 June 1954, officially basing their relations on the Five Principles of Peaceful Co-existence.
 The relationship with China was under the spirit of the term "pauk-phaw", meaning kinship in Burmese.
 However, Burma maintained a neutralist foreign policy in the 1950s and 1960s.
-Anti-Chinese riots in 1967 and the expulsion of Chinese communities from Burma generated hostility in both countries.
-Relations began to improve significantly in the 1970s.
-Under the rule of Deng Xiaoping, China reduced support for the Communist Party of Burma ("CPB") and on 5 August 1988, China signed a major trade agreement, legalizing cross-border trading and began supplying considerably military aid.
-Following the violent repression of pro-democracy protests in 1988, the newly formed State Peace and Development Council, facing growing international condemnation and pressure, sought to cultivate a strong relationship with China to bolster itself; in turn, China's influence grew rapidly after the international community abandoned Burma.
+In 1957, tensions between the two countries increased when Chinese forces entered the Wa in search of Nationalists.